This post may contain affiliate links. Read the full disclosure

 Margaret River Chocolate Co.

-On our first visit to Western Australia, we spent a few days in the Margaret River region, which is another famous winery region in WA.
-This is also where their main chocolate factory is and we loved it back then, so this was a good excuse to grab a few more delicious treats at their secondary outlet.
+On our first visit to Western Australia, we spent a few days in the Margaret River region, which is another famous winery region in WA and first visited the flagship Margaret River Chocolate Co.

 Providore